COVID-19: remote delivery options

-Educating employees about how these attacks are carried out and having the controls in place to mitigate them are critical.
-A social engineering penetration test provides a basis from which to highlight issues with operating procedures and to develop targeted training.
+Social engineering penetration tests provide a basis on which to highlight issues with operating procedures and to develop targeted staff awareness training.

 A social engineering penetration test will help you:

-- Establish the information that an attacker could obtain about your organisation that is freely available in the public domain;
+- Establish the publicly available information that an attacker could obtain about your organisation;

-- Establish how susceptible your employees are to social engineering attacks;
+- Evaluate how susceptible your employees are to social engineering attacks;

-- Determine the effectiveness of your information security policy and your cyber security controls to identify and prevent social engineering attacks; and
+- Determine the effectiveness of your information security policy and your cyber security controls at identifying and preventing social engineering attacks; and

 - Develop a targeted security awareness training programme.